CouncilofLorien/counciloflorien.github.io/docs/cards/L/lure-of-power.md

 > Permanent-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > The next non ---Hobbit character to make a successful influence attempt (e.g., against a faction, an opponent's character, etc.) must immediately make a corruption check modified by -4.
-Discard this card after the corruption check.   "'But we must have power, power to order all things as we will...'"_ ***---LotRII***
+Discard this card after the corruption check.   “‘But we must have power, power to order all things as we will...’”_ ***---LotRII***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>